calder12/gotwic/static/_guides/arya-seven-day-quest.md

 ---
 Very early in the game you will receive a seven day quest to allow you to unlock the commander Arya and upgrade her to blue quality.
 This quest consists of 3 different tasks with multiple levels, each day and one special purchase.

 Each completed task is worth 1 point, each special purchase (blue diamonds) is worth 5 points.
 All the quests are retroactive, meaning you do not have to do them after they unlock.
 So for example if you win at the Training Grounds 20 times before day 3 you will be able to unlock that entire tree right away when you get to day 3.

-To unlock Arya in blue quality you must attain 100 points of a possible 170 points
+To unlock Arya in blue quality you must attain 100 points of a possible 182 points

 Note: The Arya quest is very easily doable even for free to play players and even without buying the special offers!

 ## Day One – Total 26 points

-Total Login
+**Total Login**

 * Login for 1 day – 15k Gold Dragoons, 100 VIP points, 1 Precise Transfer
 * Login for 2 days – 15k Gold Dragoons, 100 VIP points, 2 Recall Marching